TKZee

-1996 their debut EP was released titled Take It Easy, but did not sell well.
-December 1997 the group released their second EP "Phalafala", sampling Joni Mitchell's "Big Yellow Taxi".
+Their 1996 debut EP titled Take It Easy, but did not sell well.
+In December 1997 the group released their second EP "Phalafala", sampling Joni Mitchell's "Big Yellow Taxi".
 The song became a hit, with the CD single selling over 100,000 units.
 The group's next big release was in the run-up to the 1998 FIFA World Cup.
-In collaboration with Bafana Bafana and then-Ajax striker Benni McCarthy, the group produced the third EP Shibobo in June 1998.
-The song, which contained samples of Europe's The Final Countdown and featured McCarthy rapping on some of the lyrics, was an instant success.
+In collaboration with then Bafana Bafana and Ajax striker Benni McCarthy, the group produced their third EP Shibobo in June 1998.
+The song, which contained samples of Europe's The Final Countdown featured McCarthy rapping on some of the lyrics, and was an instant success.
 Sales topped the 100 000 mark in just over a month, a feat which made Shibobo the fastest and biggest selling CD single by a South African recording artist in history.
 They quickly became household names not just in South Africa but across the continent.